daneofmanythings/chalktone.nvim/README.md

 - [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim): A blazing fast and easy to configure neovim statusline plugin written in pure lua.
 - [nougat.nvim](https://github.com/MunifTanjim/nougat.nvim/tree/main): Hyperextensible Statusline / Tabline / Winbar for Neovim.
 - [flash.nvim](https://github.com/folke/flash.nvim): Navigate your code with search labels, enhanced character motions and Treesitter integration.
+- [which-key.nvim](https://github.com/folke/which-key.nvim): Create key bindings that stick.
+WhichKey is a lua plugin for Neovim 0.5 that displays a popup with possible keybindings of the command you started typing.

 ## In Progress